-Artificial intelligence is moving too quickly for any single snapshot to remain accurate for long.
-New tools, policies, risks, and use cases emerge constantly.
-In this final lesson, the focus shifts from understanding where AI is now to recognising what signals matter next — and how to stay oriented as the landscape continues to change.
+Artificial intelligence is evolving too quickly for any single snapshot to remain accurate for long.
+New tools, policies, risks, and use cases emerge continuously.
+In this final lesson, the focus shifts from understanding where AI is now to recognising what signals matter next, and how to stay oriented as the landscape continues to change.

-Rather than predicting distant futures, this lesson highlights near-term developments that are already taking shape and explains how to monitor them intelligently without being overwhelmed.
+Rather than predicting distant futures, this lesson highlights developments that are already taking shape and explains how to monitor them without becoming overwhelmed.

 From Breakthroughs to Signals

-Major AI breakthroughs make headlines, but they are often less important than quieter signals that indicate structural change.
+Major breakthroughs attract attention, but they are often less important than quieter signals that indicate structural change.

 Examples of meaningful signals include: